Alcohol

 Spirits: 43 mL (1.5 oz) of 40% alcohol

-The new research that the guidelines are based on highlights that there are substantial benefits to limiting one’s alcohol intake.
-Doing so can reduce one’s risk of developing multiple types of cancer, cardiovascular diseases, liver disease, and other harms associated with alcohol use.
+You can take steps to reduce your risk of developing multiple types of cancer, cardiovascular diseases, liver disease, and of experiencing other harms associated with alcohol use.

-If you’re going to drink:
+• If you’re going to drink alcohol:

-• Drink slowly
+• Drink slowly.

-• Drink lots of water
+• Drink lots of water.

-• For every drink of alcohol, have one non-alcoholic drink
+• For every drink of alcohol, have one non-alcoholic drink.

-• Choose alcohol-free or low-alcohol beverages
+• Choose low-alcohol beverages.

-• Eat before and while you’re drinking
+• Eat before and while drinking.
+Choose non-salty snacks.

 Additional resources